 Underwatering is the main cause behind why your Monstera Adansonii is wilting.
 Underwatering causes the soil to dry up, and your plant will not have enough water to survive.

-The plant will continue to lose water through transpiration, but it will not have a replacement for this water-loss.
-Eventually, the leaves will become so dry that they snap off of your plant.
+The plant will continue to lose water through transpiration, but it will not have a replacement for this water loss.
+Eventually, the leaves will become so dry that they snap off your plant.

-Just like underwatering, even overwatering is going to cause stress on your plant.
-An overwatered Monstera Adansonii plant has leaf edema and yellowing of the leaves.
+Just like underwatering, even overwatering will cause stress on your plant.
+An overwatered Monstera adansonii plant has leaf edema and yellowing of the leaves.

 Excess water in the soil causes it to become waterlogged.
-This ends up preventing enough oxygen from entering the roots, causing root hypoxia.
+This prevents enough oxygen from entering the roots, causing root hypoxia.

 You need to look at early signs of overwatering as your plant will end up completely dying if this issue is not solved fast.
 It is easier to recover an underwatered plant compared to an overwatered plant.

-This causes your plant to start wilting since the transpiration rate is also increasing, and water loss occurs.
-This causes your roots to demand more water when there is no supply of it.
+This causes your plant to start wilting since the transpiration rate increases and water loss occurs.
+This causes your roots to demand more water when there is no supply.

 Monstera Adansonii can only survive in the temperature range of 64°F to 81°F (18°C to 27°C).
 Thus, anything above or below this range can be detrimental to your plant.